cw4444/Legal-Document-Formatting/README.md

 This project is proprietary.
 You may not use, copy, modify, redistribute, deploy, or install it for commercial or client use without prior written permission.

-Commercial licenses are available.
-For business use, professional installation, or deployment enquiries see: https://www.charli-builds.com/